Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: The Stochastic Replica Voting Machine algorithm

 \subsection{Gaussian kernels}

 In what follows, we provide an explicit example in which the value of $R$ (the number of basis functions) is determined.
 In the current context, we seek to find the optimal number $R$ of anchor points for the Gaussian of Eq. (\ref{GaussG}).
 Towards this end, we may plot the average overlap ${\cal{O}}$ between different replicas as a function of the number of replicas $r$ and the number of anchor points $R$.
 This overlap enables us to determine the optimal values of $r$ and $R$ for which ${\cal{O}}$ obtains its maximum (or, more generally, its maxima).
+In general, optimal parameter values (such as $R$) used in the SRVM model (also for function types are than Gaussian kernels) may be found by examining when the predictions of the different replicas are most robust.
+SRVM does not merely average over the predictions of different replicas.
+Rather, as sketched in Figure \ref{peter}, the replicas ``interact'' with one another so as to make their collective predictions uniform.
+In the current setting, this corresponds to a choice of $R$ that maximizes the inter-replica overlap ${\cal{O}}$.

-To illustrate the basic premise, we examine the data of the Perovskite classification problem that we will turn to in greater detail later on.
+To explicitly illustrate the basic premise, we examine the data of the perovskite classification problem that we will turn to in greater detail later on.
 For the time being, we probe how the average of the overlap ${\cal{O}}$ varies as a function of the number of basis functions used (or anchor points in the case of the Gaussian kernel of Eq. (\ref{GaussG})).
-(As remarked earlier (see discussion after Eq. (\ref{GaussG}), the anchor points are randomly placed in the feature space.)
+(As remarked earlier (see discussion after Eq. (\ref{GaussG})), the anchor points are randomly placed in the feature space.)
 As Fig. (\ref{overlap2}) illustrates, the overlap between different replicas is maximal for $R \approx 60$ anchor points.
 Since the inter-replica overlap is maximal for this value of $R$, we suspect using this number of anchor points would result in the optimal accuracy.
 The average accuracy that we reached with the Gaussian kernel for determining stable Perovskite oxides was 94.19\%.
-This accuracy may be contrasted with the performance of the current state of the art SVM package \cite{SVM package}; the SVM method yielded a mean accuracy of 92.53\%.
+This accuracy may be contrasted with the performance of a current state of the art SVM package \cite{SVM package} employing radial basis (i.e., Gaussian) functions; the SVM method yielded a mean accuracy of 92.53\%.